Insulin: How to Give a Mixed Dose

 - Other insulins are cloudy and white (for instance, NPH, 75/25, 70/30, and 50/50).
 This type of insulin should be gently mixed before use.
 To do this, roll the vial between your hands.
 You can also turn it gently form side to side a few times.
 Do not use it if you see any discoloration, clumping, frosting, or settling out of particles after gentle mixing.
 Call your pharmacist if this happens.

 Using the same syringe, carefully insert the needle into the cloudy bottle.
 Be sure not to push any of the insulin from the syringe into the bottle.

-Turn the cloudy insulin vial and syringe upside down, holding the syringe and
+Turn the cloudy insulin vial and syringe upside down, holding the syringe and needle in place.